shenandoahliterary/ShenAleph2.0/README.md

-ShenAleph
+ShenAleph2.0
 ===

-This is the WP theme for Shenandoah vol 70, issue 1, cloned from Shenandoah vol 69, issue 1 theme.
+This is the WP theme for Shenandoah vol 70, issue 1, cloned from Shenandoah vol 71, issue 1 theme.

-This theme is based on the starter theme called `_s`, or `underscores`.
+This theme originally based on the starter theme called `_s`, or `underscores`.